-Many people know that when they suffer on the job injuries they have the option to file for workers comp.
-However, most people do not know the ins and outs of the process to file.
+Most people know that when they suffer on the job injuries they can file a workers compensation claim.
+However, most people do not know the ins and outs of the process.
 The workers comp laws in Oklahoma have many essential deadlines and other details that if not done correctly could derail your claim.
 This article will provide you with a brief description of filing a workers comp claim.

 - Notify your employer as soon as the injury occurs or as soon as you notice the injury.
-Some places will have a written protocol of how to notify.
-Other employers will simply require an oral statement to a supervisor.
-We suggest you attempt to provide your supervisor with written notice so you can begin a paper trail in case you need to defend yourself down the line.
+Some employers have a written protocol of how to notify.
+Other employers may simply require an oral notice to a supervisor.
+If its practical we suggest you provide written notice.

-- The employer will initiate a claim by contacting the Workers Compensation insurance provider.
+- The employer initiates the claim by contacting their Workers Compensation insurance provider.
 Employers are required to have workers comp insurance.
-This will likely result in more paperwork for you at this point.
-If they do not, then you can directly sue the employer for medical damages.
+If they do not, then you’re forced to sue the employer for medical damages.

 Filing Requirements for Workman’s Comp Claim